luthier/luthier-core/guide/luthier/extension-readme.md

 # What are its dependencies?

-Kalf extension dependencies:
+Luthier extension dependencies:

-- List the interdependencies with other Kalf extensions
+- List the interdependencies with other Luthier extensions

 External dependencies: